 By filing for bankruptcy, you can stop harassing phone calls, letters, e-mails and other debt collection activities, including wage garnishments, creditors freezing bank accounts, repossession and foreclosure.
-At The Law Offices of Nathan Erlich, P.C., our lawyers can help you decide whether bankruptcy is the right option for you and can guide you through the process of filing for Chapter 7 or Chapter 13 bankruptcy.
-Since 1992, we have helped clients discharge credit card debt, medical bills and other debts through bankruptcy protection.
+At the law offices of Nathan Erlich, P.C., our lawyers can help you decide whether bankruptcy is the right option for you and can guide you through the process of filing for Chapter 7 or Chapter 13 bankruptcy.
+Since 1992, we have helped clients in Flushing, Queens, and throughout the area discharge credit card debt, medical bills and other debts through bankruptcy protection.

 Contact our firm to schedule a free initial consultation with an experienced attorney.
 Discuss your situation and how we can help stop harassing phone calls from creditors and collection agencies.

 Fight Creditor Harassment and Find a Fresh Start

 As soon as you file for bankruptcy protection, an "automatic stay" is in place that prevents creditors from contacting you or engaging in any other collection activities.
 By itself, this can bring peace of mind since you no longer have to worry about dodging phone calls or feeling ashamed every time you check the mail.
 If creditors continue to contact you while the automatic stay is in place, it may be possible to pursue damages through litigation.